leila100/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. What is the purpose of using _sessions_?

+Sessions can be used to persist state information (for example user information) between page requests.
+Session IDs are normally sent to the client via session cookies and it is used to retrieve session data.

-1. What does bcrypt do to help us store passwords in a secure manner.
+2. What does bcrypt do to help us store passwords in a secure manner.

+bcrypt is a one-way hashing algorithm.
+It transforms a string (for example the password) into another set of characters that a user cannot understand.

-1. What does bcrypt do to slow down attackers?
+3. What does bcrypt do to slow down attackers?

+It uses a salt (characters added to the password string), and rounds (how many time the hash is executed) to hash the password even more.
+Without knowing the salt, and the round number, it would be very very hard to retrieve the actual password string.

-1. What are the three parts of the JSON Web Token?
+4. What are the three parts of the JSON Web Token?

+- Header: Identifies which algorithm is used to generate the token, and the type.
+  {
+  "alg" : "HS256",
+  "typ" : "JWT"
+  }

+- Payload: Contains data passed in the token.
+  {
+  "iat" : 1422779638, // Issued At: standard data
+  "username" : "Leila" // Custom data
+  }

+- Signature: Used to validate the token.
+It's a code that ensures the token wasn't changed along the way.
+It is created using the encoded header, the encoded payload, a secret, and the algorithm specified in the header.

 ## Project Set Up